Perth Airport (Scotland): Lighting

 There is no approach lighting or aerodrome beacon.
 Pilot-operated lighting is available for out-of-hours use.
 Five clicks within five seconds on frequency 119.80 turns on the PAPI lights for ten minutes.
 An additional five clicks resets the timer to zero.
 This feature is not available for taxiway lights.

 Standard operating procedures

 The Aerodrome Traffic Zone (ATZ) is notified active 0900 – 1700z in winter, 0800 – 1600Z in summer, and at other times by NOTAM.
-Perth Radio (119.80 MHz) is usually manned when the ATZ is active.
+Perth Radio station (122.080 MHz) is usually staffed when the ATZ is active.
 Its communications are air/ground; it does not give instructions or clearances.

 Obstacles

 There is a line of hills running northeast–southwest to the east and south of the airport at a distance of 1.5 nm at its closest point.
 There are two significant peaks – Kingseat, 839 feet Above Aerodrome Elevation (AAL) (1236 feet Above Mean Sea Level (AMSL)), range 5 nm, bearing 058 degrees; and Murrayshall Hill, 521 feet AAL (918 feet AMSL), range 9480 feet, bearing 160 degrees.

 There are the following obstacles relative to the following runways: